learningequality/ka-lite/sphinx-docs/installguide/install_linux.rst

 Linux Installation Guide
 ===========================
+.. note:: These commands can be used for both Debian and Ubuntu. *For Debian users*, please make sure sudo is installed by doing the following:

+	* Typing in *dpkg -s sudo* in the command line
+	* It should output whether it is installed or not.
+	* If not, type in *apt-get install sudo* to install.

 #.
-If not already installed or outdated, install Python with *sudo apt-get install python*.
+If not already installed or outdated, install Python v2.6 or v.27 with *sudo apt-get install python*.
 	* Or use your Distro's Package Manager by searching for *Python*.
 #.
 If not already installed or outdated, install Git with *apt-get install git-core*.
 	* Or use your Distro's Package Manager by searching for *Git*.